IDT-ITI/TSalV360/README.md

 python train.py
 ```

 Training is performed following the 5-fold cross validation approach.
 After the end of the training stage in each of the 5 folds, the performance of the trained model is evaluated on the videos of the associated test set.
-A checkpoint is saved at the end of each fold inside the 'model' folder.
+A checkpoint is saved at the end of each fold inside the `model` folder.
 The evaluation results, including metrics and losses, are recorded in a log file named evaluation_logs.txt, located in the TSalV360 directory.
 ### Inference stage

 To use your own trained model — or the provided [pretrained TSalV360 model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing) — set the path to the model's checkpoint, the path to the ERP-formatted 360-degrees video, the input text, and the path to the folder where the generated saliency maps will be saved, as parameters to the following command: